This event is sold out!

-This event is a part of Design for Hire, an AIGA Boston event series focused on providing designers and creative hiring professionals with the education, resources, and network needed to incorporate diversity and inclusion practices into their workplaces.
+This event is a part of Design for Hire, an AIGA Boston programming series focused on providing designers and creative hiring professionals with the education, resources, and network needed to incorporate diversity and inclusion practices into their workplaces.

 Who Should Attend: